sim2realAI/sim2realAI.github.io/_posts/2020-03-02-Dynamic-Model-Of-Manipulators.markdown

 ## Acknowledgements

-We'd like to thank Erwin Coumans for minor corrections and suggestions.
+We'd like to thank Erwin Coumans for typos and suggestions.

 ## Bibliography